Xylopyrographer/STAC/STAC_v3_PROJECT_CONTEXT.md

 **Project Status:** ✅ **READY FOR RELEASE CANDIDATE TESTING**

 All major features complete.
-Code tested and working.
-Documentation updated.
+Code refactored and optimized.
+Tested on all hardware platforms.
-Next step: Final hardware testing, then merge to main and tag v3.0.0.
+Next step: Final testing, then merge to main and tag v3.0.0.

 ---

 *Last Updated: November 21, 2025*
-*Context Document Version: 2.3*
+*Context Document Version: 2.4*
 *Project Version: v3.0.0-RC.9*

 <!-- End of Context Document -->